 By using our fire pit glass calculator, you can determine the correct amount of fire glass you need to plan a successful fire feature project for any type of application.

 Quick Tip!
-We recommend a depth of 2" to 4" for most fire features.
+You are required to have a depth of 2" to 4" for most fire features.
 This should be enough to sufficiently cover the burners and piping, and evenly distribute the heat from the burners over the surface of your fire pit or fireplace.
-If you want to follow the recommendation, just input between 2 to 4 on the Depth field of the fire glass calculator below.
+Be sure to input a number between 2 to 4 on the Depth field of the fire glass calculator below.
+For propane fire features, we recommend you use 2.5".

 WHAT SIZE OF GLASS DO YOU NEED?